loader

 Latest Surgical Techniques in Breast Cancer Treatment

 Breast cancer surgery has evolved to incorporate advanced techniques that not only aim to remove the tumour effectively but also focus on improving cosmetic outcomes and reducing complications.
 These innovations include minimally invasive approaches, such as oncoplastic surgery, sentinel lymph node biopsy, and nipple-sparing mastectomy.
+For further insights on different breast cancer types that may influence your surgical options, check out our article on Understanding the Various Types of Breast Cancer embedded within this discussion.
 Let’s explore these options further.

 Sentinel lymph node biopsy (SLNB) is a less invasive technique used to check whether breast cancer has spread to the lymph nodes.
 Instead of removing multiple lymph nodes, the surgeon identifies and removes only the sentinel node—the first node that cancer is likely to spread to from the tumour.

 A nipple-sparing mastectomy is an advanced surgical technique that preserves the nipple and areola while removing the underlying breast tissue affected by cancer.
 This approach is ideal for patients with tumours located away from the nipple, making them suitable candidates for this technique.
-Nipple-sparing mastectomy offers superior cosmetic results, as it allows for the preservation of the breast’s natural appearance.
-Moreover, studies show that this procedure is oncologically safe, meaning it does not compromise the cancer treatment's effectiveness.
-However, the suitability of this surgery depends on the tumour’s location and stage, which should be discussed with the oncologist.
+Key points include:

 • Implant-based reconstruction: Uses saline or silicone implants to reconstruct the breast.